 As you celebrate Safer Internet Day, use this important time to revisit your Cybersafety journey.
 Celebrate what you have already achieved.
 Think about and plan how you will regularly provide support to your students throughout the year and work with their parents to ensure there is a consistent approach to Cybersafety.

 We hope you enjoy Safer Internet Day and the benefits it will bring to your ongoing Cybersafety commitment.

-At Edumazing, we have developed a highly successful whole school community Cybersafety program called Safely ConnectED as part of our ongoing commitment to Human Literacy in schools and communities.
-This program has been vital in creating proactive cybersafe communities.
+At Edumazing, we have developed a highly successful whole school community Cybersafety approach called Safely ConnectED as part of our ongoing commitment to Human Literacy in schools and communities.
+This approach has been vital in creating proactive cybersafe communities.
 If you would like more information feel free to contact us at firstname.lastname@example.org or call 9731 1400 to find out how we can support you.